 Oversees the academic planning, development, and administration of this public division.
 Offers quality art and design educational opportunities for the general public.

-Michael Richards Assistant Dean of Student Affairs

-Ahmanson Hall, 1st floor mrichards@otis.edu (310) 665-6967
+Michael Richards Assistant Dean Of Student Affairs Ahmanson Hall, 1st Floor mrichards@otis.edu (310) 665-6967

-Oversees student conduct and discipline, and the administration of the Otis Code of Conduct.
-In addition, the Assistant Dean is responsible for the Student Housing Program and the residential life of students.
+Oversees student conduct and discipline, and the administration of the Otis code of student conduct.
+In addition, the assistant dean is responsible for the student housing program and the residential life of students.